physionetchallenges/physionetchallenges.github.io/2021/faq/index.md

 ## <a name="data"></a> Data

-<a name="hold-out"></a>__Are the provided records a more accurate representation of the hold-out evaluation data that what was previously provided?__
+<a name="hold-out"></a>__Are the provided records a more accurate representation of the held-out evaluation data that what was previously provided?__

 We are creating a large database of heterogeneous data with varying labels, some of which are wrong or incomplete.
-Leads can be inverted, noisy, mislabeled.
+Leads can be inverted, noisy, and/or mislabeled.
 We have deliberately made no attempt to clean this up.
 The test data contains better labels, but it is not perfect either, and although it roughly correspond to the training data, it includes some deliberate differences.

 <a name="upload-data"></a>__Do I need to upload your training data?
 What about the code for evaluating my algorithm?__

-No, we have the training data, test data, and evaluation code.
+No, we have the training, validation, and test data along with the evaluation code?

 ## <a name="train-test"></a> Training and Testing

-<a name="choose-model"></a>__How will you choose which model to evaluate on the full test data?
+<a name="choose-model"></a>__How will you choose which model to evaluate on the test set?
 The latest entry?
 The best-scoring entry?__

 You will be able to choose which model you would like to have scored on the full test set.
 We will ask for teams to choose their “best” model shortly before the end of the official phase of the Challenge.
 If you do not choose a model, or if there is any ambiguity about your choice, then we will use the model with the highest score on the current subset of the test data.